skythelimitdt/leaflet-challenge/README.md

 This project is free to use for personal and academic purposes only.
 Commercial use is not permitted without prior authorization from the author.

 ## References
+- Dataset for earthquakes created by [the United States Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)
+- Dataset for tectonic plates pulled from [GitHub - PB2002 Boundaries](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json)
-ASU Data Analytics Bootcamp class activities chatGPT
+- ASU Data Analytics Bootcamp class activities
+- chatGPT
 -   Asked about legend's background optimization on bottom right
 -   Fixed the code for earthquake data to show only when checked on the map overlay, otherwise remove the earthquake information